tmkzmu/fotress/README.md

   * `reset_password_throttle` - throttle requests for password reset endpoint
   * `paths` - an endpoint paths for Actions
 * `auth`
-  * `verification_expire` - and the expiration time for mail verification URL
+  * `verification_expire` - the expiration time for mail verification URL
 * `emails` - mail endpoints configuration
   * `callback_url` - an url for emails Actions
   * `email_verification_prefix` - a path for the email verification endpoint
   * `password_reset_prefix`- a path for the password reset endpoint

+## Tests
+All endpoint are tested.
+You can use package tests by e.g. extend your test by class `Tmkzmu\Fortress\Feature\FortressTest`

 ## License
 MIT